JEP draft: HTTP/3 for the HTTP Client API

 Why not make HTTP/3 the default?

-We are adding a new constant, HTTP_3, to the existing HttpClient.Version enum.
-This could cause an IncompatibleClassChangeError if the new constant reaches a switch statement compiled before the addition of the constant, when the switch statement has no default clause.
+We are adding a new constant, HTTP_3, to the existing HttpClient.Version enum class.
+An enhanced switch statement or switch expression over the enum class when no switch label applies will result in the throwing of an exception.
 For compatibility reasons, it seems therefore more prudent to require HTTP_3 to be an opt-in: a caller that opts in for HTTP_3 should be prepared to receive responses that contain an HTTP_3 version.
 A caller that didn't opt-in, such as a caller that was coded before the introduction of the new constant, might not expect it.

 In addition, HTTP/3 doesn't define any upgrade mechanism.
-To figure out whether a server supports HTTP/3, a client would have to either send the first request through HTTP/1.1 or HTTP/2 and hope to receive an [alternate service][9] header or frame, or attempt to initiate a QUIC handshake at the given URL.
+To figure out whether a server supports HTTP/3, a client would have to either send the first request through HTTP/1.1 or HTTP/2 and hope to receive an alternative service header or frame, or attempt to initiate a QUIC handshake at the given URL.
 Because QUIC is based on UDP, determining that QUIC is not supported by the peer can only be achieved by waiting for a response until a timeout expires.
-Making HTTP_3 the default version would therefore cause a cost to be incurred by each request sent to a new server.
+Making HTTP_3 the default version would therefore incur an unacceptable cost for each request sent to a new server.

 This policy could be revisited in years to come, if adoption of HTTP/3 becomes more widespread.